syn-4ck/fafnir-sec/README.md

 ## Configuration

-The Fafnir configuration file, defined with the `--configuration` flag, may be defined with a YAML structure.
+The fafnir-sec configuration file, defined with the `--configuration` flag, may be defined with a YAML structure.
 You can see a full example of this file in [this repository](configuration_file/fafnir_config.yml).
 You can download it, fill it and then use it in your future scans.

 ## Security tools